-Except for v-dobj-dobj, the other constructions do not follow an upward trend with increasing proficiency.
-Even then, the differences between levels are not statistically significant and there is a slight decrease between B1-B2.
-Therefore, the hypothesis that low frequency constructions emerge in later CEFR levels is denied.
+Except for v-dobj-dobj, the other constructions do not follow a trend where constructions become more frequent as proficiency increases.
+Even then, the differences between levels are not statistically significant and there is a slight decrease between B1 and B2.
+Therefore, the hypothesis that low frequency constructions emerge in later CEFR levels is not confirmed.
 Once again, it is difficult to ascertain the idiosyncrasy of these constructions.
 It could be due to the communicative requirements of the tasks.
 Another explanation might be the fact that low frequency constructions possibly do emerge at earlier CEFR levels due to exposure in their lexically prefabricated instances.
 In other words, a low frequency construction may already be used by an A2 or B1 level student with a highly frequent item in the verbal slot of the construction.
 But the semanto-pragmatic features of the said construction may not be acquired fully or the construction is possibly not schematized until later CEFR levels.